thePrince/importify/readme.txt

-Spotifizer: a utility to import local music libraries to your Spotify account
+importify: a utility to import local music libraries to your Spotify account

 Dependencies: spotipy ('pip install spotipy')